phoobynet/trade-ripper/README.md

 perform as well as Quest with so little effort while being able to bulk insert and perform online queries at the same time.

-I run my QuestDB on Windows 11 Pro (yes, Windows) AMD 5700g with 64GB of RAM and a PCI gen 4 NVME drive, which is limited to PCI gen 3 speed because of the processor, but still plenty of headroom.

-I've also had it running on linux in docker without any issues.
+I run my QuestDB on Fedora 36 inside a Docker container without any issues (AMD 5700g, 64GB RAM, PCI-E Gen 3 NVME).

 If you do try running QuestDB in Docker on an Apple Silicon machine in Docker, at the time of writing, there is no native ARM image.
 I did try it (my personal dev machine is an Apple Mac Studio M1 Max), but it slammed it pretty hard